conorhoughton/public_code/FernandezEngbersTurner2007/README.txt

 dynamics of cerebellar purkinje cells.
 Journal of neurophysiology, 98(1), 278-294.

+python FernandezEtAl.py

+the first column is time, the second the somatic voltage.
+The stimulation is given in Parameters.py, along with all the parameters.

 I guessed the units for R (kOhm), since it wasn't given and the slow potassium has a different conductance to the one given in the paper.